ZEISS/ca-injector/README.md

 ## Release

 ### App
-To trigger a new tagged docker build, create a PR with label 'helm_app_version_update'.
+To trigger a new tagged docker build, create a PR with label 'app_release'.
 The app Version within the helm chart will be used as reference for the container tag.
 This will be done automatically by below mentioned workflow.

 ### Helm